muritane/generative-constraint-principle/README.md

 No observation appears independently.

-Every observation results from some process, interaction, structure, or mechanism.
+Every observation results from some process, interaction, mechanism, structure, or state transition.

 Examples: